-I am a Sessional Academic member of staff with the University of Adelaide Law School, teaching into both the 'Commercial Law II' course, as part of the Bachelor of Commerce (B.Com) program; and the 'Business and Corporations Law' course, as part of the Master of Accounting (M.Acc.) program.
+I am an Associate Teacher with the University of Adelaide Law School, having taught into both the 'Commercial Law II' course, as part of the Bachelor of Commerce (B.Com) program; and the 'Business and Corporations Law' course, as part of the Master of Accounting (M.Acc.) program.

 My research is currently under the supervision of Dr. Sylvia Villios and Prof. Christopher Symes.
 Both Dr. Villios and Prof. Symes are members of the University of Adelaide's Regulation of Corporations, Insolvency and Taxation (ROCIT) research group.